 Please subscribe here if you’d like us to notify you when Mailbutler is ready for Outlook.

 How does Email Tracking work?

 At Mailbutler, we use the same technology that email newsletter services use by relying on a 1-pixel image in your email.

-So if you activate the email tracking for a specific email, Mailbutler automatically include a hidden 1-pixel image with a unique mail-ID into the outgoing mail.
+If you activate email tracking for a specific email, Mailbutler automatically includes a hidden 1-pixel image with a unique mail-ID into the outgoing mail.